KornelJahn/nixos-disko-zfs-test/README.md

 The disko configuration of this flake is composed in a way that partitioning and file system creation can also run on a subset of disks, e.g. when replacing a failed disk or adding additional disks later for a new mirrored zpool storage.

-Accordingly, inside the installation shell `provision` can be run as
+Accordingly, inside the installer shell `my-provision` can be run as

-    provision -d '[ "disk1" ]'
+    my-provision -d '[ "disk1" ]'

 for partitioning of one disk only, or as

-    provision -d '[ "disk3" "disk4" ]' -p '[ "dpool" ]'
+    my-provision -d '[ "disk3" "disk4" ]' -p '[ "dpool" ]'

 for the creation of a new zpool `dpool` for newly added disks `disk3` and `disk4`, which have been introduced previously to the disko config.